larsrickert/nginx-proxy/docs/examples/mailserver.md

 # Antivirus solution (value: clamav, none)
 ANTIVIRUS=clamav

-# Behaviour when virus is detected, default: discard (values: discard, reject)
+# Behavior when virus is detected, default: discard (values: discard, reject)
 # discard: Mail will be silently discarded, reject: Mail will be rejected and sender will receive a reject message
 ANTIVIRUS_ACTION=reject

+# Scan Macros solution.
+Will reject emails that contain documents with malicious macros (value: true, false)
+SCAN_MACROS=true

 ###################################
 # Mail settings